-In this article, we are going to compare the Wildfire X with Realme 3, whose manufacturer has slowly become popular with Indian consumers.
+In this article, we will compare Wildfire X with Realme 3, whose manufacturer has slowly become popular with Indian consumers.

 Price and Storage variants

-Both devices house SoC’s manufactured by MediaTek.
-Although the Realme is cheaper than the Wildfire X, it comes with the Helio P70 which is clocked higher than the P22 present in the latter.
-Both the chipsets have eight cores and are manufactured using the 12nm fabrication process.
-The GPU used in the HTC Wildfire is the IMG PowerVR GE8320 whereas the Mali G72 – MP3.
+Although the Realme is cheaper than the Wildfire X, it comes with the Helio P70, which is clocked higher than the P22 present in the latter.
+Both the chipsets have eight cores and use the 12nm fabrication process.
+The GPU used in the HTC Wildfire is the IMG PowerVR GE8320, whereas the Mali G72 – MP3.

 While the P70 does outdo the P22 in terms of raw performance, it cannot match it in terms of battery efficiency as it comes with an integrated LTE chip, which helps avoid unnecessary drain.

-This is an area where neither phone holds an advantage over the other, as one has a large battery with no fast charging whereas the other has an average-sized battery with 10W fast charging; the HTC Wildfire being the latter.
-The Realme’s 4230mAH battery does have a significant advantage over the 3300mAH of the HTC, but the playing field may be level as the HTC also as an efficient chip.
-This should mostly translate to similar performance in day to day scenarios.
+This is an area where neither phone holds an advantage over the other, as one has a large battery with no fast charging whereas the other has an average-sized battery with 10W fast charging, the HTC Wildfire being the latter.
+The Realme’s 4230mAH battery does have a significant advantage over the 3300mAH of HTC.
+Still, the playing field may be level as the HTC and an efficient chip, which should mostly translate to similar performance in day to day scenarios.

 We feel, while HTC has entered the market in a new flavour, what it is missing is the right price point for its device.
 The Realme offers features that can be said to be on par with the HTC, at a much lower price point.
-The Realme is the right choice to make between these devices if you want more value for your money.
+Realme seems like the better choice between these devices if you want more value for your money.

 |Category||HTC Wildfire X||Realme 3|